activitree/meteor-push/README.md

 # WebPush and PWA
-First read this article to understand the concept and workflow: https://webengage.com/blog/web-push-notification-guide/
+First read this article to understand the concept and workflow: https://webengage.com/blog/web-push-notification-guide/ or https://www.airship.com/resources/explainer/web-push-notifications-explained/

 # IOS